Launching an E-Commerce App: Think PWA First

 Third of all, the nature of native apps makes them totally not native to the web.
 It means that they remain unnoticed by search engines and consequently not indexed by Google.
 The only way consumers can learn about them is to inspect app stores whereas most people are used to finding anything they want relying on browsers.
 There are certain ways of making the native app visible to search engines but it means additional headache and necessary web experience which mobile-first companies typically lack.

 The task of marrying native apps with boons granted by the web traffic was solved when PWAs appeared on stage.
 Being essentially a website, PWA enjoys all benefits its nature provides.
 They use the same UI as the browser, don’t require installation, and can be added to the gadget’s home screen in one flick.
 The device’s operating system doesn’t matter because PWA can be accessed through any smartphone with an internet connection.
 The latter isn’t even necessary, since they can be run in an offline mode and function perfectly in the conditions of problematic web coverage.
+Progressive Web pages enable you to connect to the website provided the PWA was visited at least once before, in an online mode.
 Finally (and most importantly), they are cheap to build, weigh a little, and display exceptional SEO-friendliness.

 Image Source: www.freepik.com